Most short-form posts fail in the first sentence.

 Rewrite each first line using one of the four patterns above.
 Specific observation, counterintuitive claim, specific number, or scene.
 Do not rewrite the rest of the post.
 Just the first line.

-How long should a LinkedIn hook be?
+How long should a hook be?

 One to two sentences.
 If your hook requires three sentences before it gets interesting, it is not a hook yet.
 The first line has to carry all the weight.
 A second line can add momentum, but it cannot rescue a weak first line.